qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   - In Rust, the coupling comes from borrow checker.
 The borrow is limited by lifetime and other constraints.
   - In GC langauges, the coupling comes from GC.
 The existence of a strong reference keeps the object alive.
 Note that in GC languages there are **live-but-unusable objects** (e.g. Java `FileInputStream` is unusable after closing).
   - In reference counting, the coupling of course comes from runtime reference counting.
+  - The foreign key constraint of ID is enforced by database.
 - For weak generalized reference, the **lifetime of object is decoupled from referces to it**.

 If you want to design an abstraction that **decouples** object lifetime and how these objects are referenced, it's recommended to either: